 claudecadi@gmail.com

-after working for different high-end framing shops here in Berlin,
+after working for different high-end framing shops, here in Berlin,

-I started to propose custom framing service.
+it started making sense to propose custom framing service.

 my goals are therefore to achieve certain quality standards

-while keeping affordable prices .
+while keeping affordable prices.

-As I work in a small studio,
+Working in a relatively small studio,

 frames can't be much larger than 70x100 cm,